Frequently Asked Questions (FAQ)

 Why does MTBS use Albers Equal Area projection for its data?

 Mapping and image-derived geospatial data for regional and continental scale areas of large east-west extent are typically compiled in an equal area projection.
-The Albers Equal Area projection is routinely used for data that covers the continental United States or outside the continental United States regions, including Alaska, Hawaii and Puerto Rico.
+The Albers Equal Area projection is routinely used for data that covers the continental United States or outside the continental United States regions, including Alaska, Hawaii, and Puerto Rico.

 To provide flexibility and better meet the needs of end users, the MTBS Program is taking steps to develop and implement new data management and dissemination technologies.
 When available, these capabilities will allow end users to extract and download data using a desired projection selected from a set of standard projections.